alpacadev1/Writeups/picoCTF/General Skills/Collaborative Development.md

 To resolve the conflict, I realized the challenge likely intended for me to combine the flag parts from different branches

-Now merging part-3 I came across the same issue but using the documentation I researched prior I can resolve this easily!
+Now merging part-3 I came across the same issue, but using the documentation I researched prior, I can resolve this easily!

 ![image](https://github.com/user-attachments/assets/109566cb-a030-4204-b825-ae603db2f4b8)